replicatedhq/help-center/content/docs/swarm/getting-started/docker-registries.md

 {{< linked_headline "Replicated Registry" >}}

-Every application created in Replicated has a completely isolated, private Docker registry available.
+Every application created in Replicated has a private, [completely isolated](/docs/registry/security) Docker registry available.
 You can push images to your private registry by finding the endpoint at (https://vendor.replicated.com/#/images) and using the Docker CLI to tag and push images.
 When using the Swarm Scheduler, Replicated will be able to automatically use the customer license file to authenticate and pull any images from the Replicated Registry.

 {{< linked_headline "Tagging Images" >}}